DRIVER-EU/test-bed/README.md

 # Test-bed
 This repository combines tools and data to quickly setup an environment for testing new solutions in the crisis domain, either standalone or in collaborative trials and experiments.

-Our work is funded by the [DRIVER+](http://driver-project.eu) EU project as part of the Horizon 2020 program, which runs till 2020.
+Our work is funded by the [DRIVER+](http://www.driver-project.eu) EU project as part of the Seventh Framework program, and runs till 2020.
 However, we are commited to find sustainable solutions well beyond this date.

 ## Running the test-bed